Skip to Content

 We paid our farmer based on the hanging weight of the animal.
 Our processing fees were also based on hanging weight, NOT on the final pounds of meat processed.

 Remember, you will lose 20-30% of your hanging weight during the process of butchering.
-This decrease in is mostly bones and moisture loss.
+This decrease in weight is mostly bones and moisture loss from when the carcass is allowed to hang/age.

 So, to find your final average cost per pound, make sure you're calculating your average cost using the FINAL weight of meat received, not hanging weight.
 I know, I know.
 Between live, hanging and final weight, it's confusing!